-Insurance group||Warranty||Service intervals||Annual company-car tax cost (20%/40%)|
+|Insurance group||Warranty||Service intervals||Annual company-car tax cost (20%/40%)|

-    The Toyota C-HR Hybrid starts at just over £26,000 for the entry-level 1.8-litre Icon model, although you may want to consider going up a trim level to get sat nav.
-Apple CarPlay and Android Auto connectivity are now standard across the line-up however, so it's possible to get by with Google Maps on your phone.
+The Toyota C-HR Hybrid starts at just over £28,000 for the entry-level 1.8-litre model, although you may want to consider going up a trim level to get sat nav.
+Apple CarPlay and Android Auto connectivity are standard across the line-up, however, so it's possible to get by with Google Maps on your phone.

-    The price jumps quickly as you step up though the trim range, so be aware that if you go for a higher-spec C-HR Hybrid, you could be paying much the same as you would for the faster and also pretty well equipped MINI Countryman plug-in hybrid.
+The price jumps quickly as you step up though the trim range, so be aware that if you go for a higher-spec C-HR, you could be paying much the same as you would for the faster and also pretty well equipped MINI Countryman.
 Charge it up, and the MINI can go much further on electric power alone, too.

-    The C-HR Hybrid is classed as a petrol-engined car when it comes to company-car tax, but as it emits between 109 and 119g/km of CO2, it falls into a relatively low Benefit-in-Kind (BiK) band.
-The C-HR Hybrid will also be cheaper for company-car users than most diesel SUV alternatives, but a plug-in hybrid or fully electric car is going to be much cheaper still.
+The C-HR is classed as a petrol-engined car when it comes to company-car tax, but its modest CO2 emissions keep it sensible Benefit-in-Kind (BiK) bands.
+It'll be cheaper for company-car users than diesel SUV alternatives, but a plug-in hybrid or fully electric car is going to be much cheaper still.

 Toyota C-HR insurance group

 The C-HR Hybrid will be affordable to insure.
-It’s rated in groups 15 (for the entry-level 1.8-litre Icon) to 24 (for the 2.0-litre Orange Edition range-topper).
+It’s rated in groups 15 (for the entry-level 1.8-litre in Icon trim) to 22 (for the highest-spec 2.0-litre range-topper).

 Toyota’s servicing plans start from around £15 a month, and even if you don’t take out one of these policies, official dealers charge fixed prices for specific jobs, so budgeting for maintenance will be simple.